 (12) For the purposes of this Policy:

-- Health: a state of physical, mental and social well-being and not merely the absence of disease or infirmity (World Health Organization).
+- health: a state of physical, mental and social wellbeing and not merely the absence of disease or infirmity as defined by the World Health Organization.

 - University community: includes students and staff as well as members of the general community who use facilities or are affected by the operations of the University.